7 Strong Value Stocks to Buy for 2020

 Value stocks can broadly be defined as stocks which trade at a discount to the market, typically measured on a price-earnings basis (i.e. stocks with lower price-earnings multiples than the market).

-For a long time, value stocks have been getting killed by growth stocks, or stocks which trade at a premium to the market.
-An interesting chart has been circling on Twitter (NYSE:TWTR), however, which uses historical data to make the case for buying value stocks over the next decade.
+For a long time, these value stocks have been getting killed by growth stocks, or stocks which trade at a premium to the market.

+But that may change in a big way for two reasons …

-The chart plots the relative performance of value stocks versus growth stocks on a 10-year annualized basis.
-It finds that, over the past decade, value stocks have underperformed growth stocks by an average of 2.9% per year — the biggest underperformance on record — with data dating back to 1960.
+First, value stocks have hit an “inflection point” in terms of historical under-performance.
+Just look at this interesting chart, which has been circling on Twitter (NYSE:TWTR).
+It plots the relative performance of value stocks versus growth stocks on a 10-year annualized basis, and finds that over the past decade, value stocks have under-performed growth stocks by an average of 2.9% per year — the biggest under-performance on record.

-The last time this number got so low was the peak of the dot-com bubble.
-At that point in time, value stocks had underperformed growth stocks by about 2.7% per year over the preceding decade.
+The last time this number got so low was at the peak of the dot-com bubble.
 Over the following decade, value stocks outperformed growth stocks by more than 10% per year.

-The thinking here is that growth stocks don’t outperform value stocks forever, nor do value stocks outperform growth stocks forever.
-Right now, the divergence in performance between the two is as wide as it has ever been.
-History says a snap back is due.
-If we get that snapback, then value stocks are due for big returns over the next decade.

-Also of note: because value stocks are cheaper, they tend to hold up better during times of market volatility, which is what we find ourselves in today with the coronavirus outbreak.
+In other words, history says it’s time for value stocks to shine.

+Second, thanks to the coronavirus pandemic, we are increasingly entering an era of investment uncertainty and economic turbulence.
+Against such volatile backdrops, value stocks tend to perform better than growth stocks.

 With that in mind, here are some of the top value stocks to buy in 2020: